Taye Ashby-Hammond: Club career

 Born in Richmond, London, Ashby-Hammond began his career with Fulham, spending time on loan at non-league clubs Chipstead, Maidenhead United, and Boreham Wood.
 At Boreham Wood he was "an integral part in the National League team's impressive run to the Fifth Round of the FA Cup".

 He signed on loan for Stevenage in June 2022, becoming the club's ninth signing of the transfer window.
+In June 2023 it was announced that he would return to Stevenage after signing a permanent contract.

 International career

 Ashby-Hammond has been capped by England at under-16 and under-17 levels.

 Personal life

-Ashby-Hammond has a brother, Luca, who also plays as a goalkeeper for Fulham.
+Ashby-Hammond has a brother, Luca, who is also a goalkeeper.